Kay0s/DinnerAndAMovie/README.md

 With this app your able to search a movie and it will automatically pick a meal to match, including the recipe to that meal!

+## User's Needs/Expectations

+The user, a movie and food enthusiast, wants to a meal recommendation based on the movie input in order to make a quick decision in a fun experience.
+The app must also allow the user to "like" their searched movie and dinner.
+The liked pairings are required to viewable on a history page the is rendered using handlebars and is retrieving data from the Sequelized MySQL database.

+- The movie and dinner recommendation application must allow the user to search for the movie info by their name.
+- The meal recommendation must load on search of a movie title and present the name of the meal recommendation, image and recipe of the meal.
+- The app will be served by Heroku and feature dynamically updated HTML, CSS and Handlebars powered by JQuery.
+- Axios calls to the OMDb API is used to retrieve data for movies and TheMealDB API is employed to generate meal recommendations.
+- The user's searched movie and dinner recommendation can be "liked" which saves the data to the movie and dinner tables.
+Then the liked parings will be retrived from the tabales using a join on the dinnerId and rendered to the history page with handlebars.

 ##  Installation
 1. Create a folder which will contain our app and within it type the following command to create the JSON file containing all the information and dependencies: